rootmos/h/README.md

 bad: ret #$SECCOMP_RET_KILL_THREAD
 good: ret #$SECCOMP_RET_ALLOW
 ```
-Eventually when the test pass you have achieved a list of syscalls
+Eventually when the test passes you have achieved a list of syscalls
 living up to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 Doing this dance for some non-trivial test-cases you end up with a filter